grammatek/IceHoc/README.md

 - average all homograph word embeddings to one feature vector
 - additionally use the CLS token as feature vector and combine it with the homograph feature vector

-Using this approach, we achieve state-of-the-art results in homograph classification for Icelandic when combined with the **ConvBert** or **LaBSE** models and for those homograph sets that are sufficiently big and balanced.
+Using this approach, we achieve overall good results in homograph classification for Icelandic when combined with the **ConvBert** or **LaBSE** models and for those homograph sets that are sufficiently big and balanced.